FBruzzesi/fbruzzesi.github.io/docs/blog/posts/2023-12-22-raise-if-prod.md

     * raises an `exception` if it is `True`
     * otherwise, it returns the result of `func`

-If you want to read more about decorators with arguments, I wrote about it in the [deczoo documentation](https://fbruzzesi.github.io/deczoo/decorators/advanced/#decorators-with-arguments).
+If you want to read more about decorators with arguments, I wrote about it in the [deczoo documentation][deczoo].

 ## Type Annotation

-Since people (me included) are big fans of type annotations, let's try to add them to our `raise_if` decorator:
+Since many people (me included) are big fans of type annotations, let's try to add them to our `raise_if` decorator:

 ```py
 from functools import wraps